Summer Camps

 Q: What is your policy on allowing parents to stay and observe camp?

-A: Often parents or guardian’s presence during camp can be distracting for some children as well as staff.
-For this reason, we prefer parents/guardians not stay.
+A: Parents’ or guardians’ presence during camp can be distracting for children and staff, so we prefer that they do not stay.

 Q: Quick reference for Payments, Refunds and Prorating: